Consensys/Beyond-Blockchain-Relay/readme.md

 Create a branch named after your project.

 ### Step 2
 In the repo, there is one folder for each bounty.
-Open the folder that corresponds with the bounty you are submitting against, and, in that folder, create a new subfolder.
+Open the folder that corresponds with the bounty you are submitting against.

+### Step 3
+In the bounty's folder, *create a new subfolder for your team's project.*

 ### Step 3
 Name the subfolder your project name.